-When I first came out as a medium (and as a sister, friend or coworker who sees the deceased), there were few people who stood by and supported me along my journey.
+When I first came out as a medium and as a sister, friend and coworker who sees spirit, few people stood by and supported me along my journey.

-And in deciding to walk in the shoes of who you are and admit to those around you what the truth is of your experience, you are choosing to walk a path of change. . . and there will be some who do not choose to walk with you.
+In deciding to walk in the shoes of who you are, you are choosing to walk a path of change.
+In this, there will be some who do not wish to walk with you.

-The journey to self acceptance is also the journey to social acceptance
+The journey to self-acceptance is also the journey of social acceptance.

-Every few months, few days or few steps of the journey, I continually picked up stones along the path, and asked,
+Every few months, few days or few steps of the journey, I continually picked up stones, stories, and ideas along the path, and asked,

 "Does this stone fit?
 What about here?
 Does this one work well for me to carry?"

 If it didn't fit into the puzzle I was trying to uncover, I tossed it out.

 If I didn't yet know if it fit into the puzzle I was trying to uncover, I also tossed it out.

 In the past, I have 'un-accepted' certain stones of my life because they didn't fit, or because I wasn't sure what did or did not fit.

 Each person, interest, passion, career, or object is a stone.